Richard Turnbull (theologian)

-Richard Duncan Turnbull (born 1960) is a Church of England clergyman.
-He was the Principal of Wycliffe Hall, Oxford, an Evangelical Anglican theological college which is part of the University of Oxford.
-He stepped down in June 2012 following a long-running dispute, becoming Director of the Centre For Enterprise, Markets and Ethics.
+Richard Duncan Turnbull (17 October 1960 – 26 November 2025) was an English theologian and clergyman in the Church of England.
+He was the Principal of Wycliffe Hall, Oxford, an Evangelical Anglican theological college which is part of the University of Oxford from 2005 to 2012.
+From 2012 until 2025, he was the Director of The Centre For Enterprise, Markets and Ethics which he co-founded with Brian Griffiths.

 Education and career

-Turnbull was educated at the University of Reading (BA 1982) and St John's College, Durham (BA first class theology 1992, PhD 1997).
-He became a member of the Institute of Chartered Accountants of Scotland in 1985.
-He also has an honorary Master of Arts degree from the University of Oxford in 2005.
+Turnbull was born on 17 October 1960.
+He was educated at the University of Reading (BA 1982) and St John's College, Durham (BA first class theology 1992, PhD 1997).
+Turnbull became a member of the Institute of Chartered Accountants of Scotland in 1985.
+He also had an honorary Master of Arts degree from the University of Oxford in 2005.

-Turnbull was ordained deacon in 1994 and priest in 1995.
+He was ordained deacon in 1994 and priest in 1995.
 He served as assistant curate of Christ Church, Portswood (1994–1998) and vicar of Chineham (1998-2005).

-Turnbull has also been a member of the General Synod of the Church of England (1995-2005), chairman of the Business Committee of the General Synod (2004–05) and chairman of working parties that produced reports on clergy pay and funding a theological education.
+Turnbull had also been a member of the General Synod of the Church of England (1995-2005), chairman of the Business Committee of the General Synod (2004–05) and chairman of working parties that produced reports on clergy pay and funding a theological education.
 He was a member of the Archbishops' Council of the Church of England (2003–2005) and chairman of the House of Clergy of the Diocesan Synod of the Diocese of Winchester (2000–2005).

+Before his death, he had been undertaking research projects in Evangelical spirituality and the future of Evangelicalism.
+He was a member of the committee that drafted the document "A Covenant for the Church of England".

-Turnbull was appointed Principal of Wycliffe Hall, Oxford in 2005.
+He was appointed Principal of Wycliffe Hall, Oxford in 2005.
 He taught courses on Anglicanism, Anglican and Evangelical Identity and the Reformation.
-He is currently undertaking research projects in Evangelical spirituality and the future of Evangelicalism.
-He was a member of the committee that drafted the document "A Covenant for the Church of England".
+He stepped down in June 2012 following a long-running dispute.

 In 2007, Turnbull controversially told a conference that 95% of Britons would go to hell unless the message of the gospel was brought to them.

+In 2010, Turnbull published a biography of Lord Shaftesbury.

-Since 2017, he has been chair of trustees for the Christian Institute.
+From 2017, he had been a member of the board of trustees for the Christian Institute.
+From 2021, he served as the chair.

+In 2025, Richard retired as Director of CEME to work on a book on Quaker Capitalism that was under contract with Cambridge University Press.

-Personal life
+Personal life and death

-Turnbull is married to Caroline and they have four children.
+Turnbull was married to Caroline and they had four children.

+Turnbull died on 26 November 2025, at the age of 65.